mfranberg/wasmtime-java/README.md

 }
 ```

-An artifact (JAR) of `wasmtime-java` ships along with prebuilt JNI libraries for some major platforms, so just adding the above dependency provides you a self-contained `wasmtime` runtime on supported platforms:
+An artifact (JAR) of `wasmtime-java` ships along with prebuilt JNI libraries for some major platforms, so just adding the above dependency provides you a self-contained `wasmtime` runtime on following supported platforms:

 | OS          | Arch   |
 | ----        | ----   |